 Normal B cells circulate in your blood and help your body fight infection.
 Cancerous B cells don’t fight infections like normal B cells do.
-As the number of cancerous B cells gradually increases, they crowd out normal lymphocytes and cause bone marrow failure.
+As the number of cancerous B cells gradually increases, they crowd out normal lymphocytes.

 Some people with CLL may not have any symptoms, and their cancer may only be discovered during a routine blood test.